Skip to main content Skip to footer

 Top reasons students and alumni use Career Development:

-• career advisement/choosing a major
+• Career advisement and choosing a major

-• internship coaching
+• Internship coaching

-• interview and networking preparation
+• Interviewing and networking preparation

-Students who align their academic course of study and career paths with their interests and strengths have a much higher rate of success, earning potential, and satisfaction.
-Identify your interests and strengths and learn what types of occupational fields align with your unique talents:
+Students who align their academic course of study and career paths with their interests and strengths have a much higher success rate, earning potential, and satisfaction.

-• O*Net Occupational research, salary ranges, interest profiler
+• O*Net: Occupational research, salary ranges, interest profiler

-• Clifton Strengths Assessment for Students - All First Year Seminar students receive a code to take this assessment toward the end of first semester.
-Our team is here to guide you through discussion and exercises that will help you pay attention to your innate talents and use them to best succeed.
+Our team is here to guide you through discussions and exercises that will help you pay attention to your innate talents and use them to best succeed.

 The National Association of Colleges and Employers has identified key skill areas that employers seek in their employees: